-Covent Garden is the heart of theatre-land, as well as being the beating heart of the capitals main shopping district.
-A stones throw from Soho, Oxford Street, Holborn and Bloomsbury means it is one of the most convenient places to be based on a trip to London.
+Covent Garden is the heart of theatre-land, as well as being the beating heart of the capital’s main shopping district.
+A stone’s throw from Soho, Oxford Street, Holborn and Bloomsbury means it is one of the most convenient places to be based on a trip to London.
 Here is a selection of our favourite properties to stay at in Covent Garden.

 St Martins Lane Hotel

-St Martins Lane Hotel is located at the heart of London.
+St Martins Lane Hotel is located in the heart of London.
 The original design was made in 1999 by Starck, an award-winning architect.
 The building was reconstructed in 2014.
 It still has its original allure, just with modern technology and facilities.
 The place has a simple decor with calm colours.
-Around the recessed bedheads, there is a lighting system which allows you to pick a green, blue, pink or yellow light.
+Around the recessed bedheads, there is a lighting system that allows you to pick a green, blue, pink or yellow light.
 With this system, you can match the lighting with your mood, and it only takes a simple flick of a switch.